SaiprasadDuduka/Dodge-Java-Applet-/README.md

 # Pong-Java-Applet-
-A basic two player game created using java applet class and swing
+A basic two player game created using java applet class and swing class